EIN (Employer Identification Number)

 When is an LLC considered an ETBUS?

-It is looked at on a case-by-case basis, but the most common scenarios are:
+It is analyzed on a case-by-case basis, but the most common scenarios are:

 What if I'm ETBUS?